HugPet/HugPet.github.io/books.md

 Making Filip a point-of-view character was a nice way to provide some insight into the antagonist.

-My only gripe is in the conclusion, it felt that the final conflict was resolved in a very unpersonal manner.
+My only gripe is in the conclusion, I felt that the final conflict was resolved in a very unpersonal manner.

 <br><br><br><br>